jiriklepl/europar2023-artifact/README.md

 ./kmeans-validate.sh && ./kmens-measure.sh
 ```

 This experiment also includes a comparison against the `sklearn` k-means algorithm configured to perform the same job.
-It is included mainly to provide the correct output.
+It is included mainly to provide the correct output for validation.

 ### Stencil

-This algorithm does not have an experiment associated with it as the required abstractions are not yet fully optimized, but it is included to showcase the flexibility of the presented abstractions.
+This algorithm does not have an experiment associated with it as the used abstractions are not yet fully optimized, but it is included to showcase the flexibility of the presented abstractions.

 - [stencil](./stencil): This directory, as usual, contains three versions of a simple implementation of a blur stencil (performing flat blur with a specified neighborhood radius); two versions that use the Noarr abstraction (one with Noarr bags and the other without), one that is written in pure C++.